 Keep your car properly maintained

 Auto maintenance is the only tip on this list that isn’t specifically driver-error related; however, failing to keep your car in good condition is a massive error in itself.
-Driving on bad brakes or worn tires is an accident waiting to happen.
+Don’t drive on bad brakes or worn tires is an accident waiting to happen.
 Other mechanical issues may impede your ability to avoid road hazards.

 Try to practice using these tips from our staff here at Utah Accident Clinic to help you avoid experiencing an auto accident.
 It’s important to keep yourself and others around you safe.